Benzoyl peroxide: Structure and reactivity

-Treatment with benzoyl peroxide was proposed for wounds by Lyon and Reynolds in 1929, and for sycosis vulgaris and acne varioliformis by Peck and Chagrin in 1934.
+Treatment with benzoyl peroxide was proposed for wounds in 1929, and for sycosis vulgaris and acne varioliformis in 1934.
 However, preparations were often of questionable quality.
 It was officially approved for the treatment of acne in the US in 1960.

-Uses

 Polymerization

 Benzoyl peroxide is mainly used as a radical initiator to induce chain-growth polymerization reactions, such as for polyester and poly(methyl methacrylate) (PMMA) resins and dental cements and restoratives.
 It is the most important among the various organic peroxides used for this purpose, a relatively safe alternative to the much more hazardous methyl ethyl ketone peroxide.
 It is also used in rubber curing and as a finishing agent for some acetate yarns.

 Other uses

 Benzoyl peroxide is effective for treating acne lesions.
 It does not induce antibiotic resistance.
-It may be combined with salicylic acid, sulfur, erythromycin, or clindamycin (antibiotics), or adapalene (a synthetic retinoid).
-Two common combination drugs include benzoyl peroxide/clindamycin and adapalene/benzoyl peroxide, adapalene being a chemically stable retinoid that can be combined with benzoyl peroxide unlike Tazarotene and tretinoin.
+It may be combined with salicylic acid, sulfur, erythromycin or clindamycin (antibiotics), or adapalene (a synthetic retinoid).
+Two common combination drugs include benzoyl peroxide/clindamycin and adapalene/benzoyl peroxide, adapalene being a chemically stable retinoid that can be combined with benzoyl peroxide unlike tezarotene and tretinoin.
 Combination products such as benzoyl peroxide/clindamycin and benzoyl peroxide/salicylic acid appear to be slightly more effective than benzoyl peroxide alone for the treatment of acne lesions.
 The combination tretinoin/benzoyl peroxide was approved for medical use in the United States in 2021.

 Benzoyl peroxide for acne treatment is typically applied to the affected areas in gel, cream, or liquid, in concentrations of 2.5% increasing through 5.0%, and up to 10%.
 No strong evidence supports the idea that higher concentrations of benzoyl peroxide are more effective than lower concentrations.

-Like most peroxides, it is a powerful bleaching agent.
-It has been used for the bleaching of flour, fats, oils, waxes, and cheeses, as well as a stain remover for ink stains on dolls.